mmann1123/xr_fresh/writeup/paper.md

 \hat{x}_{i,j,t} = f(t), \quad \text{for } x_{i,j,t} \text{ missing}
 $$

 The function $f(t)$ may take the form of: 1) linear interpolation, 2) nearest neighbor, 3) cubic spline interpolation, or 4) univariate spline interpolation.
-If acquisition times are irregular, the time $t$ is replaced by a continuous index (e.g. datetime indexes).
+If acquisition times are irregular, the time $t$ is replaced by a datetime indexes.

 ### Dimensionality Reduction